<Click here> for a printer-friendly

 Calculating Weighted Visual Exposure — this

-exercise first calibrates Roads in terms of traffic flow and then creates a weighted
+exercise first calibrates Roads in terms of traffic flow and then creates a

-road types— 0= not seen from any road location with increasing values
+different road types— 0= not seen from any road location with increasing values

 indicating higher weighted visual exposure to traffic flows.